 In Issue 4: despite being kicked off the team due to her orientation, Silhouette shows almost no ill will, even telling Hollis not to judge Justice and Metropolis, for voting her off, because hiding one's orientation is a hard task, especially with all the intolerance which she would witness first hand a few weeks later.
 Despite the fear of Bad-Press, Hollis and Byron still tried to keep her on the team, and she tells him she appreciates it, and the three of them can continue to track down the child killer.

 In issue 6, despite not being in it for the fame, Hollis gets the Key to the city, and is one of the few, possibly only, member of the team to depart with dignity, with everyone showing his accomplishments and praising him as a hero, showing the scene foreshadowed in issue 1's cover.
 He admits that after taking a physical beating a few days ago, and taking an emotional beating from the loss of so many friends, he needed this.

-Hollis finally retires, letting the new age of superheroes take over, he can be seen playing with Laurie at the beech with Sally watching, and later greeting her at the airport.
+Hollis finally retires, letting the new age of superheroes take over, he can be seen playing with Laurie at the beach with Sally watching, and later greeting her at the airport.

 Byron giving Hollis his current residence and garage, as a farewell gift.
 It's also his last action while he is still mentally healthy.

 In Issue 2: Moloch really tries his best at being a good man, and you can really see all the effort he puts into his job and even his visit to Janey Slater.